Neural Quantum State Study of Fracton Models: Introduction

-NQS represent a modern framework for addressing the ground state problem of strongly correlated systems~\cite{carleo2017solving} that is not inherently limited by dimensionality or the sign problem \cite{levine2019quantum, deng2017quantum}.
-The exponential growth of the Hilbert space is avoided by restricting the ground state search to a smaller subspace parameterized by neural networks.
-NQS can be considered a subclass of variational Monte Carlo (VMC)~\cite{sorella2005wave} techniques.
+NQS represent a modern technique for addressing the ground state problem of strongly correlated systems~\cite{carleo2017solving} that is not inherently limited by dimensionality or the sign problem \cite{levine2019quantum, deng2017quantum}: The quantum wave function is parameterized in terms of a neural network, thereby avoiding the exponential growth of the Hilbert space by restricting the ground state search to a smaller parameterized subspace.
+Observables and gradients can then be estimated using Monte-Carlo sampling, which places NQS in the variational Monte Carlo (VMC)~\cite{sorella2005wave} framework.

 The restricted Boltzmann machine (RBM) is the prototypical shallow NQS architecture~\cite{carleo2017solving,melko2019restricted,torlai2018neural,jia2019quantum} and enjoys much popularity due to its relation with statistical physics, simple closed-form expressions, and connection to tensor network states~\cite{chen2018equivalence,Li21}.
 Although previous works have shown the RBMs' ability to represent highly entangled systems and topological orders~\cite{deng2017machine, deng2017quantum, zhang2018efficient,jia2019efficient,Vieijra20}, they typically work in low dimensions or rely on the exactly solvable limit of topological stabilizer codes.

 The objectives of this work are twofold: Firstly, we explore the potential of neural quantum states (NQS) in representing three-dimensional (3D) lattice Hamiltonians with long-range entanglement.
 In particular, we construct efficient NQS parametrizations for the checkerboard model, the X-cube model, and Haah's code~\cite{vijay2016fracton,Haah2011local}.
 Secondly, we study the phase transitions of fracton models subject to external fields.
 Since the phase transitions of the X-cube model and Haah's code under uniform magnetic fields have previously been investigated with quantum Monte Carlo simulations~\cite{devakul2018correlation,Zhou22} and series expansions~\cite{muhlhauser2020quantum}, we focus our simulations on the checkerboard model.
 They are found to be strongly first order, just as was the case for the X-cube model and Haah's code.
 It is an open question whether RBMs are powerful enough in dealing with such 3D problems: The universal approximation theorem~\cite{hornik1989multilayer,lu2017expressive,le2008representational} does not guarantee a favorable scaling in the number of parameters when increasing the system size or the desired accuracy, and we find that regular RBMs and feedforward neural networks (FFNNs) have difficulties in learning the ground state of small 3D topological codes.
 The correlation-enhanced RBM, by contrast, performs remarkably well.
 Our results thus complement our knowledge of fracton phase transitions and demonstrate the power of NQS in studying highly entangled 3D systems.